flupinette/xarm7_internship/README.md

 # Programs to Control the xArm7 Robot

 This repository contains the final work developed during an internship in 2025.
-It provides tools and configurations to control the xArm7 robotic arm with a linear track, gripper, and camera integration of an Orbbec Astra Pro using ROS2.
+The goal of this internship was to control the xArm7 robotic arm to perform object manipulation tasks, in particular pouring gestures.
+This was achieved with the help of an Orbbec Astra Pro camera.
+The repository provides tools and configurations to control the xArm7 robotic arm with a linear track, a gripper, and camera integration of an Orbbec Astra Pro using ROS2.

 ---